Join our mailing list

 TARGET AUDIENCE

-PROGRAM PURPOSE
+PROGRAM TOPICS

 The purpose of this CME activity is to review and discuss common general medical conditions and to provide guidelines for their management and prevention.
+Topics have been chosen to benefit the family physician, general internist and Advance Practice Professionals in an ambulatory care setting.
+Topics:

 1. Evaluation of the Asymptomatic Patient with Abnormal LFT's on Routine Testing